-Redcentric is listed in PeeringDB, which is the industry standard database for peering information for network service operators.
+Redcentric is listed in PeeringDB, which is the industry standard database for peering information for

 Redcentric has an open peering policy, subject to certain technical, commercial and legal requirements.
 Technical requirements for peering are below:

-In general Redcentric will ONLY announce prefixes of those and it's directly connected peers.
+In general Redcentric will ONLY announce prefixes of those and it’s directly connected peers.
 We expect peering partners to run a similar policy.
 Redcentric will NOT announce peering partners routes to other providers thereby acting as transit, unless they are a customer of Redcentric.
 Again peering partners will be expected to run a similar policy.
-This is not applicable to Transit peering.
+This is not applicable to Transit peeering.
 Longer prefixes than those advertised via the route objects in the organisations route registry entries are not permitted unless with prior agreement.

 Redcentric advises that in the interests of Internet security, MD5 passwords and TTL hop count limitations are used.
 Although this is not enforced as a policy it is strongly suggested peering partners consider these additional requirements.